 All student staff are available to support their residents as needed.
 The staff is responsible for community development, personal support, and helping to maintain a safe place for students to live and study.

 The student staff are supervised by four full-time post-master's professionals.
 Two Residential Life Coordinators supervise the first-year quads (Allison Schofield: East Quad, Erin Duran: West Quad).
-One Residential Life Coordinator, Scott Wojciechowski, supervises the sophomore resources and theme housing areas.
+One Residential Life Coordinator, Scott Wojciechowski, supervises the sophomore resources and College House areas.
 And Dwayne Taylor, Assistant Director of Residence Life, supervises the apartments and suites staff.

 Throughout the academic year there is a counselor on-call 24 hours a day.
 The counselor on-call is one of the four full-time counselors who work at Gettysburg's Counseling Center.
 This person is contacted directly by the Residential & First-Year Programs On-Call professional and they work together to evaluate critical situations and determine plans to support students in need.